Obito-git/swifty-proteins/README.md

 - [x] Implement a launch screen that appears for a few seconds.
 (It is default feature of flutter)

 ### Login View
+- [x] Login screen with username and password fields.
+- [x] Implement a button to switch between login and signup.
+- [x] Signup screen with username and password fields.
+- [x] Basic non-empty validation for username and password.
-- [ ] Implement authentication screen with options for fingerprint and password.
+- [ ] handle finger print authentication
-- [ ] Display a popup when authentication fails.
+- [x] Display a popup when authentication fails (displayed when API fails).
 - [ ] Always show the authentication screen.

 ### Protein List View